-(e.g., "Complete school year promoted," "Advance 1 grade level/Pass a section of the GED exam", etc.).
+(e.g., "Complete school year promoted," "Advance 1 grade level/Pass a section of the TASC exam", etc.).
 Any young person enrolled in school can always have a persistence goal.
 The Coach will need to monitor the academic performance regardless, and there are many potential steps associated with supporting the student's success.
+Also - just showing up at the school/program shows that the Coach cares and is invested.
+This could be what sparks a young person to start engaging with their Coach!

-□ Post-Secondary Exposure/Exploration Goal
+D Post-Secondary Exposure/Exploration Goal

-Even if a young person thinks they will never graduate high school and they don't like school, there are ways to explore postsecondary pathways that can be eye-opening and inspiring.
-For example, a college trip to another city or a visit to a construction site can be no-pressure, fun experiences that enable the young person to envision themselves in a postsecondary setting.
+Even if a young person thinks they will never graduate high school and they don't like school, there are ways to explore post-secondary pathways that can be eye-opening and inspiring.
+For example, a college trip to another city or a visit to a construction site can be no-pressure, fun experiences that enable the young person to envision themselves in a post-secondary setting.
+Sometimes they need to see it first!